cse19922021/DeepMute/readme.md

 ## DeepMute: Automated Mutation Testing Engine for ML Libraries.

 DeepMute is a part of the project "Characterizing and Understanding Software Security Vulnerabilities in Machine Learning libraries" (see project's detail at [Link](https://cse19922021.github.io/Deep-Learning-Security-Vulnerabilities/)).
 DeepMute is designed to perform mutation testing on ML libraries.
 This version of DeepMute is preliminary and only covers Tensorflow.
-In future versions, we plan to extend it to the ML libraries.
+In future versions, we plan to extend it to support other ML libraries including Pandas and Numpy.
 To run DeepMute on Tensorflow, you have to run the following commands:

 ## Step 1:
 The first step is to run `gen_cpg.py`.
 There are two addresses in this script. `target_path` and `source_files_in_one_place`.
 You have to set these addresses with your desired address anywhere in your os.
 Please do not remove `sut` from the addresses.